neticdk/k8s-workshop/observability-helm/README.md

 tooling.
 Most observability stacks on Kubernetes is based on the work of [Prometheus Monotoring Mixin for Kubernetes](https://github.com/kubernetes-monitoring/kubernetes-mixin).

-Netic provides an open source distribution based on the standard Kubernetes Monitoring Mixin names [oaas-observability](https://github.com/neticdk/k8s-oaas-observability).
+Netic provides an open source distribution based on the standard Kubernetes Monitoring Mixin named [oaas-observability](https://github.com/neticdk/k8s-oaas-observability).

 _Note_ this example requires the installation of the Helm package manager for Kubernetes.